hackerESQ/laravel-settings/README.md

 Settings::get('firm_name',['tenant'=>'example-tenant']);
 ```

+The 'tenant' attribute passed in an array to the second parameter above can be alphanumeric.
+Although 'tenant' is not strictly typed, and will be passed to the database query as a string.

 If you are using the [get](#get-all-settings) method without a first parameter (which will returns all settings), you must pass 'null' as the first parameter:

 ```php